fieldtrip/website/example/checkconfig.md

 In this case, you don't have to do anything: **[ft_checkconfig](/reference/ft_checkconfig)** will rename the field for you, and **[ft_freqdescriptives](/reference/ft_freqdescriptives)** can do its job.
 Of course the idea is, that you will use this feedback to improve your scripts!

 //Note: the feedback **[ft_checkconfig](/reference/ft_checkconfig)** gives on your input cfg is not exhaustive, meaning that not all possible options you could come up with will be taken care of.
-It mainly ensures backward compatibility of old scripts, and checks some important required and forbidden fields.//
+It mainly ensures backward compatibility of old scripts, and checks some important required and forbidden fields.